 "It's important to interact with everyone on our team and make them all part of our community," says David Cush, Virgin America's CEO.
 Although 90 percent of the airline's employees never sit at a desk or in front of a PC, they interact and communicate regularly using mobile phones and tablets.
 Cush continues, "Now, with Salesforce, they have a powerful tool to see everything that's going on at the company and stay aligned around our guests."

-Virgin America replaced its aging intranet with VXConnect, a new social intranet powered by Chatter and the App Cloud.
+Virgin America replaced its aging intranet with VXConnect, a new social intranet powered by Chatter and the Salesforce Platform.
 With VXConnect, Virgin America teammates can communicate with coworkers, share information, solve problems, and work together to provide the best possible experience for guests.
 Chatter groups—like those created during recent storms on the East Coast of the United States—let users quickly share information on weather-related issues and delays.

 "Chatter was the solution to keeping our teammates connected.
 It's a great way for us to strengthen our culture," says Cush.
 "Salesforce will put us well above where our competitors are.
 It's an integral part of our future."